py010/linfun/docs/source/chapter5.rst

 In this course, we will only discuss the command line interface to the packaging systems; while the graphical frontends used by each Linux distribution can be useful, we would like to be less tied to any one interface and have more flexibility.

-Chapter 5.7 Packaging Tool Levels and Variables
+Chapter 5.8 Packaging Tool Levels and Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-test commit
+test commit, this is restart